AntCPLab/OpenCoral/README.md

     compiler.compile_func()
 ```

-You could then run this with:
+You could then run this with the same args as used with `compile.py`:

 ```bash
 python hello_world.mpc <compile args>